-The atmosphere inside the Vitsœ workshop is unique.
+Many say that the atmosphere inside the Vitsœ workshop is refreshing.
 It is an ever-evolving hive of activity where the team works together with trust, good manners and respect towards a common goal: to assemble and dispatch furniture to Vitsœ customers around the world.
-It’s a place where the opinions of the staff are valued.
+It’s a place where everyone’s opinion is valued.

 Previous workshop experience or a specific education are not so important here.
 Vitsœ prefers to nurture those who have the desire to support others, rather than focusing on their own agenda.
 Understanding one another’s strengths and weaknesses enables the team to keep the production and distribution of Vitsœ furniture running smoothly.